PDF Viewer C# Windows Application (Tutorial)

 4. You can adjust the size and position of the RichTextBox by selecting it and dragging the corners or edges.

-5. In the Properties window (usually located at the other side of the IDE), you can set properties for the RichTextBox, such as its Name (so you can refer to it in your code).
+5. In the Properties window (usually located on the other side of the IDE), you can set properties for the RichTextBox, such as its Name (so you can refer to it in your code).

 Step 4 Add a button to select PDF